Search Prime Grants

 Single Zip Code

-Maine Connectivity Authority was awarded Project Grant 2340MM174 worth $30,016,472 from the National Institute of Standards and Technology in July 2023.
-The grant has a duration of 2 years and was awarded through assistance program 11.033 Middle Mile (Broadband) Grant Program. $23,336,660 (44.0%) of this Project Grant was funded by non-federal sources.
+Maine Connectivity Authority was awarded Project Grant 2340MM174 worth $30,016,472 from the National Institute of Standards and Technology in July 2023 with work to be completed primarily in Augusta Maine United States.
+The grant has a duration of 4 years and was awarded through assistance program 11.033 Middle Mile (Broadband) Grant Program. $23,336,660 (44.0%) of this Project Grant was funded by non-federal sources.
+The Project Grant was awarded through grant opportunity Middle Mile Grant Program.

 Status